SharathRao62/IpLab/README.md

 2) Develop a program to perform linear transformations on an image: Scaling and Rotation

+The image of a linear transformation or matrix is the span of the vectors of the linear transformation.
+(Think of it as what vectors you can get from applying the linear transformation or multiplying the matrix by a vector.)
+It can be written as Im(A).
+Scaling:Image scaling is the process of resizing a digital image.
+Scaling down an image makes it smaller while scaling up an image makes it larger.
+Both raster graphics and vector graphics can be scaled, but they produce different results.

 a)Scaling

 import cv2 import numpy as np